Osaka Station

 Access

-The closest station to the Symphony Hall is Fukushima Station on the JR Osaka Loop Line.
-Walk north from the station and you will be there in 7 minutes.
-It is also possible to walk west from Osaka Station and be there in 15 minutes.
-For the schedule and ticket information please check the official website.Telephone enquiries can be made in Japanese at 06-6453-6000.
+The closest station to The Symphony Hall is Fukushima Station on the JR Osaka Loop Line.
+Walk north from the station and you will be there in about 7 minutes.
+It is also possible to walk west from Osaka Station in about 15 minutes.
+Other nearby rail options include Shin-Fukushima Station on the JR Tozai Line and Hanshin Fukushima Station, both about 10 minutes away on foot.

 The Symphony Hall is approached through an avenue of trees